NickRucinski/actions-test/documentation/docs/requirements/features-and-requirements.md

 - The system must track the frequency that it is being used by a user
 - The system must track how long it takes for a user to accept or reject a suggestion
 ### Education
-- The system should be able to identify common programming mistakes to be used in creating incorect suggestions
+- The system should be able to identify common programming mistakes to be used in creating incorrect suggestions
 - The system should promote critical reflection in programmers who are still learning
 ### Limitations
 - The system should provide a method of reinforcing that a user should not accept code too hastily